Phone: +47 22 00 47 39 /

 I am a Geo-ecologist (MSc) and specialized in analyses of climate extremes in climate models (PhD, IMPRS ESM, Hamburg).

 I study various factors that can drive changes in climate extremes, such as climate variability and anthropogenic factors (e.g., greenhouse gases and air pollution).
-I strive for interdisciplinary approaches and better integration of natural and social sciences.
-Particularly, I am interested in relating physical aspects of climate extremes to socio-economic impacts and questions related to adaptation and decision making.
+I use interdisciplinary approaches and work on a better integration of natural and social sciences.
+Particularly, I am interested in relating physical aspects of climate extremes to socio-economic impacts and questions related to risk assessment and decision making.

 - Contributing Author to IPCC AR5 WG1, Chapters 9 and 12

 - Invited expert to the Expert Team on Climate Change Detection and Indices (ETCCDI)

 - Expert member of the WMO CCl Task Team on Tailored Climate Information (TT-TCI)

 - Co-lead WCRP Grand Challenges on Climate Extremes (GC Extremes)

 Podcast with Nature Editor Michael White - Jana Sillmann and climate extremes

 Workshop on Understanding, Modeling and Predicting Climate Extremes (Oslo, October 5-7, 2015), Paper

 Extreme Events and Environments -E3S Future Earth workshop (Berlin, 2016)